 We were very fortunate to be joined by two great volunteers called Katya and Casper who are great supporters and fans of Kitenge.
 Here they are wearing matching ‘his and hers’ unisex African print trousers.

-This fantastic trouser print was so popular that it sold out at the event but we do have more stock coming soon so watch this space!
+This fantastic brown/yellow trouser print was so popular that it sold out at the event but we now have more stock available in our African boutique online for men and women!

 Our fantastic volunteers, Katya and Casper, at AfroFest 2019 rocking their Kitenge trousers

-Kitenge Founder, Sian, in the African themed photobooth wearing Purple African Print Trousers
+Kitenge Founder, Sian, in the African themed photobooth wearing a pair of our trousers

 We were also very happy and excited to team up again with the excellent models and African print fabric fashion show creator, Christelle Pellecuer, who we have collaborated with in the past at several African themed events in Bristol including the Mavazi ya Kanga fashion show within the Lubaina Himid Exhibition, a Zanzibarian artist, at the Spike Island venue.